Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/u2f/desktop-login.rst

 5. **Securing the config file**

-   For better security, after the config file generated, we will move the generated file ``~/u2f_keys`` directory to ``/etc/Nitrokey/`` and change the access permissions with these commands:
+   For better security, after the config file was generated, we will move the generated file ``~/u2f_keys`` to ``/etc/Nitrokey/`` and change the access permissions using these commands:

    .. code-block:: bash